Hypospadias RepairEn Español (Spanish Version)

 1-½ to 3 hours

 The staff will provide care to make your child more comfortable and promote recovery.
-Pain medicines and antibiotics may be given.
+Pain medications and antibiotics may be given.
 Swelling at the surgery area is normal.

 When your child returns home, do the following to help ensure a smooth recovery: